ramesh062/socket-notification/README.md

   	-crontab -l for list of cron job

-  	-cronjob -e for add or edit new cron job
+  	-crontab -e for add or edit new cron job

   	-your laravel project path (queue is my laravel folder name)